pawan-nirpal-031/ComputerArchitecture-MicroprocessorDesign/README.md

-# Computer Architecture And Microprocessor Design for computer science
+# Computer Architecture And Microprocessor Design for Computer Science
 >Basic Microprocessor Design in HDLs, Verilog and VHDL